What You Need to Know Before You Buy Property in New York

 The most important takeaway is to maximize your potential.

-To get a much more detailed strategy for repairing credit, read our article on improving your credit score.
+To get a more detailed strategy for repairing credit, read our article on improving your credit score.

 Second: Save Up Cash

-If you need to first repair your credit, saving money may take a backseat if you have limited funds and you have to pay down high balances, but otherwise, saving money should be a simultaneous step with building/repairing credit.
+If you need to repair your credit first, saving money may take a backseat if you have limited funds and have to pay down high balances, but otherwise, saving cash should be a simultaneous step with building/repairing credit.

-This can be anywhere from 2% to 30%, depending on the type of property, the type of loan, and your own financial profile.
+This can be anywhere from 2% to 30%, depending on the type of property, the type of loan, and your financial profile.

 But exactly how much money should you save?